-2. Once you're logged into your Google account, select Admin from the navigation bar at the top right-hand side of the page.
+2. Once you're logged into your Google account, select Admin from the column on the left-hand side of the screen.

-3. Under the Accounts tab, click the + New Account button.
+3. Click the + New Account button on the left.
 You'll be prompted to name your account and enter the URL of the website you'd like to track.
 There are various approaches here concerning the URL you should use, so the next step depends on what type of setup you have.
 For further instructions, please choose from the following options, A or B, for the one that fits you best.

 Option A: My customized PhotoShelter website stands alone; it is not integrated into another site.

 Now please choose between the following two options: